Exploiting Industrial Symbiosis in Birmingham

 - 55,000 tonnes per annum of carbon reduction

 - Cost savings for existing companies in excess of £1.9M per annum

 - Additional revenue for Birmingham-based businesses of £8-10M per annum

 - Total GVA impact of circa £12-15M* per annum

-Examples of this include the potential to recover platinum and palladium from municipal road sweepings collected in the area using extraction and processing equipment already available.
+Examples of this included the potential to recover platinum and palladium from municipal road sweepings collected in the area using extraction and processing equipment already available.
 The study also identified opportunities for the recovery of silver from dental amalgam and X-rays.
-The Tyseley study focused on the area up to 5 miles from the centre but extending the area could find further opportunities for metal recovery and reuse.
+The Tyseley study focused on the area up to 5 miles from the centre but extending the area found further opportunities for metal recovery and reuse.

 An executive summary for the Tyseley project is available here.
 In 2016, the RED IBIS approach was also applied to the Burnt Mills estate by Basildon Borough Council to deliver its vision of sustainable regeneration through eco-industrial park principles.
 Please contact us for further information at firstname.lastname@example.org